dbojan/csvEdit_Esmeralda/README.md

  if you hold shift, when drag and drop new file on program window, it will open in another (new) window added 'open in new window' in 'file' menu

+-changes in v2023-08-16-1
+ minor changes in text messages,

 --
 dbojan.github.io